alexcu2718/fdf/README.md

                                s: Socket
                                e: Empty
                                x: Executable
-  -p, --full-path              Use a full path for regex matching -F, --fixed-strings          Use a fixed string not a regex -h, --help                   Print help
+  -p, --full-path              Use a full path for regex matching, default to false

+  -F, --fixed-strings          Use a fixed string not a regex, defaults to false

+  -h, --help                   Print help
   -V, --version                Print version